-- Depository library material in CD-ROM format is available upon request at the 2nd floor Help Desk, and the workstations are available for accessing this format.
+- Depository library material in CD-ROM format is available upon request at the 2nd floor Help Desk, and workstations are available for accessing this format.
 Staff will assist in loading the CD-ROM, but may not be able to provide technical assistance in using the resource.
-If a greater level of technical assistance is needed, the CD-ROM item(s) may be checked out by the patron either via the ILS (integrated library system) or from the 2nd floor circulation when the user is affiliated with K-State University.
+If a greater level of technical assistance is needed, the CD-ROM item(s) may be checked out by the patron either via the ILS (Integrated Library System) or from the 2nd floor circulation desk when the user is affiliated with K-State University.

 - Print depository library material currently housed in the Annex storage area will be retrieved on demand within 24 hours Monday through Friday.